DR-MELCHISEDEC-BANKOLE/Spring-as-Nature-s-Symbolic-New-Year-/README.md

 * **Schools reopening in spring, coinciding with the natural renewal and fresh beginnings of the season.**

-* **A national New Year celebration the Nigerian diversity and the collective spirit of the nation.**
+* **A national New Year celebration of the Nigerian diversity and the collective spirit of the nation.**

 * **Entrepreneurs launching new ventures or farmers starting their planting season with the symbolic boost of a new year.**